Presidio of San Francisco: Presidio Tunnel Tops

+A major component of the Presidio's attractions is the Presidio Tunnel Tops, which has been considered the number one thing to do in San Francisco by USA Today and U.S. News & World Report.
+The Park was created a 14 acre on top of the tunneled portions of Doyle Drive.
+The park contains several meadows and walking trails, along with viewpoints for major landmarks such as the Golden Gate Bridge.
+Negotiations between Caltrans, the San Francisco County Transportation Authority, and the Presidio Trust to finalize the land transfer for the park lasted from 2015 to 2018.
+The budget for the park was $100 million, funded with public funds from the Presidio Trust and private contributions.
+The park was designed by the creators of New York City’s High Line.
+The park opened for public use on July 17, 2022.
+In July 2025, Outpost Meadow, a 1.5 acre expansion opened to the public.
+Il Parco, a cafe is located at the edge of the Tunnel Tops.

 History

 Military use

 The Presidio was originally a Spanish fort sited by Juan Bautista de Anza on March 28, 1776, built by a party led by José Joaquín Moraga later that year.
 The limestone used to build the presidio was mined by Ohlones at the Rockaway Quarry.
 In 1783, the Presidio's garrison numbered only 33 men.
 Upon Mexican independence from Spain in 1821, it was briefly operated as a Mexican fortification.